European shares rise on trade, Brexit optimism; SAP jumps as CEO steps down

-SAP shares pushed the technology sector .SX8P 2.5% higher, touching a two-month peak.
+SAP shares pushed the technology sector 2.5% higher, touching a two-month peak.

 Irish Prime Minister Leo Varadkar said on Thursday a Brexit deal could be clinched by the end of October, after what he called a very positive meeting with UK Prime Minister Boris Johnson.